jthorc/PythonUIVoiceTestAutomationSample/Readme.txt

 Project Title:
-UI & Voice Recognizion Automation Tool Example (Demo)
+UI & Voice Recognizion Automation Tool Example (Just for Demo)

 Project Description:
 This Automation Tool was developed to run regression test on Android Platform